 - Also Install the motherboard chipset drivers and NIC driver.
 Only with a chipset and NIC driver installed, the image will be compatible with most of the specifications.
-If you install all device drivers, the image may have graphics and other driver conflict with different specifications.
+If you install all device drivers, the image may have graphics and other driver conflicts with different specifications.

 - Download and install the NIC drivers from the vendor's site (Realtek or Intel).